side-projects-42/Resource-Store-2/Container/NEWRELIC/opensource-website/README.md

 # Contributing code

 Contributions are encouraged!
-If you submit an enhancement request, we'll invite you to contribute the change yourself.
+If you submit an enhancement request, we’ll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).

-Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+opensource-website@newrelic.com.
+Keep in mind that when you submit your pull request, you’ll need to sign the CLA via the click-through using CLA-Assistant.
+If you’d like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+opensource-website@newrelic.com.